Skip to main content

 Under the Hood

-This mechanism of delivering verilog content to the testing backends is implemented via chisel/firrtl annotations.
-The two methods, inline and resource, are two kinds of annotations that are created via the setInline and setResource methods calls.
+This mechanism of delivering verilog content to the testing backends is implemented via Chisel/FIRRTL annotations.
+The two methods, inline and resource, are two kinds of annotations that are created via the setInline and addResource methods calls.
 Those annotations are passed through to the chisel-testers which in turn passes them on to firrtl.
 The default firrtl verilog compilers have a pass that detects the annotations and moves the files or inline test into the build directory.
 For each unique file added, the transform adds a line to a file black_box_verilog_files.f, this file is added to the command line constructed for verilator or vcs to inform them where to look.
 The dsptools project is a good example of using this feature to build a real number simulation tester based on black boxes.